T1NKER0/Mini-eBay/README.md

 Every transaction performed on the mobile application is registered in the central database system (web and mobile).

 ### Project Architecture
-An Android mobile application has been implemented for the mini eBay system developed for the first project.
+An Android mobile application has been implemented for the Mini-eBay Web system.
 The project includes a backend containing Servlets, classes, and a central database.
 The mobile application communicates with the backend via HTTP (JSON).

 The system provides an administrator role with the ability to add, modify, and remove users, products, and departments.